 - A few drops of mineral oil, baby oil, or glycerin

 - Commercial drops

-- If home treatments don’t work or earwax is compacted, see a doctor or other professional who uses instruments that are considered safe and effective.
+- If home treatments do not work or earwax is compacted, see a doctor who uses instruments that are considered safe and effective.

 - If you have persistent pain or other problems with your ears, see your doctor.